Where we are, What we do

 - Eggs *

-These are from our flocks of pure-bred hens – Buff Orpington and Welsumer.
+These are from our flock of pure-bred Welsumer hens.

 The half-acre walled garden is worked according to organic principles.
 We see a three-fold justification in this: environment, health, and quality.
 From our experience, our organically-grown potatoes, cabbages or whatever, fresh from the garden, are far tastier and more nutritious than anything that can be bought in a supermarket or retailer, anywhere, at any price.
 And how can working only with natural materials entirely of this place be anything other than good for the health of ourselves and the environment?